Updated: December 2020

 First, probably the most traditional of the three is working (remotely or locally) in another location.
 Whether your paradise is the bustling streets of London, the cafes of Buenos Aires, or the beaches of Belize you can find the place that is just right for you.
 The expat experience varies from country to country, and you should be sure to thoroughly research the rules and regulations around work visas and residency since this will affect your ability to work locally.
 While expats have traditionally been either retired or working locally there are now thriving expat communities full of remote workers spread across the globe.
 Many internet entrepreneurs find their profit margins increasing as their living expenses decrease.
 This is a great short-term escape that can keep your career on track for re-entry after a year or two.
 However, unlike more nomadic options this allows for more permanency if you decide a year or two is not enough.

-Work While Traveling – The Digital Nomad
+Work While Traveling by Becoming a Digital Nomad

 A lot has been written lately about digital nomads.
 With the continuing integration of the internet into our work and personal lives, many people who work remotely or do freelance/contract work are now opting for a nomadic lifestyle for part or all of the year.
 This lifestyle change begins with finding your remote work.
 This can be in the form of a traditional job done remotely, freelance work in a variety of fields, or remote contract work.
 You can engage in the local economy and supplement your income with local gigs like teaching private English lessons or translating documents.